Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, their ammunition is taken away.
 		// - "Ammo Range"
 		// - "Ammo Range Chance"
-		// "Ammo Hit" - When a survivor is hit by the Super Tank's claw or rock, their ammunition is taken away.
+		// "Ammo Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, their ammunition is taken away.
 		// - "Ammo Chance"
 		// - "Ammo Hit Mode"
 		// Requires "st_ammo.smx" to be installed.